apache/incubator-seata/README.md

 ![Global & Branch](https://cdn.nlark.com/lark/0/2018/png/18862/1545015454979-a18e16f6-ed41-44f1-9c7a-bd82c4d5ff99.png)

-There are 3 basic components in FESCAR:
+There are 3 basic components in Fescar:

 - **Transaction Coordinator(TC):** Maintain status of global and branch transactions, drive the global commit or rollback.
 - **Transaction Manager(TM):** Define the scope of global transaction: begin a global transaction, commit or rollback a global transaction.